Reading the Film Characteristic Curve

 The Three Regions

 The lower bend is the toe.
-Here density rises only gradually with increasing exposure, so small differences in shadow exposure produce small differences in density.
+Here density rises only gradually with exposure, so small differences in shadow exposure produce small differences in density.
 Tones placed deep in the toe are compressed and approach base-plus-fog, which is why severe underexposure erases shadow separation rather than simply darkening it.

-The upper bend is the shoulder, where each additional increment of exposure yields less additional density until the curve flattens at maximum density, D-max.
+The upper bend is the shoulder, where each increment of exposure yields less additional density until the curve flattens at maximum density, D-max.
 Highlights driven into the shoulder are compressed toward a common tone, the negative equivalent of blown highlights.

 Where Film Speed Lives